-What Constitutes a Hit and Run Accident?
+What Is a Hit and Run Accident?

-According to Texas Transportation Code Title 7C §550.021, a hit and run occurs anytime a driver flees the scene after knowingly causing an accident that results in property damages or injuries without stopping to give the other driver their information or offering to help them.
-After striking another vehicle, an at-fault driver should provide their name, address, vehicle registration number, driver’s license information, and insurance information.
+According to the Texas Transportation Code Title 7C §550.021, a hit and run is when a driver flees the scene of an accident that results in property damages or injuries without stopping to give the other driver their information, render aid, or offer to help them.

-Even if the at-fault driver initially stops their vehicle, Texas courts would still consider the accident to be a hit and run if the driver leaves the scene without giving the necessary information or offering assistance.
 Similarly, an accident would be considered a hit and run if the at-fault driver leaves the accident scene after giving a false name, address, or insurance information.
 Even if the driver of the struck vehicle is not in their car at the time of the accident, the at-fault driver still needs to either locate the driver or leave their information.

-How an Austin Lawyer Could Help
+How Can an Austin Hit and Run Lawyer Help You?

 After an accident, the first priority of all parties should be to seek all necessary medical care.
 Once they have taken care of their urgent wounds, someone injured in a hit and run accident should reach out to a local attorney for legal assistance.